segmentio/analytics-next/README.md

 # 🏎️ Quickstart

 The easiest and quickest way to get started with Analytics 2.0 is to [use it through Segment](#-using-with-segment).
-Alternatively, you [install it through NPM](#-using-as-an-npm-package) and do the instrumentation yourself.
+Alternatively, you can [install it through NPM](#-using-as-an-npm-package) and do the instrumentation yourself.

 ## 💡 Using with Segment